israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```
 > console.log(arr.0); // a syntax error
 >```

+    There is nothing special about JavaScript arrays and the properties that cause this.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.